 FETCH NEXT FROM forward_employee_cursor;

-Though our employee table has 14 records, the cursor is retrieving 1 record.
-This is because, FETCH NEXT will fetch only one record from the cursor, and if you want all then use Loops.
+Although our employee table has 14 records, the cursor is retrieving one record.
+It is because SQL Server FETCH NEXT will fetch only one row from the cursor, and if you want all, then use Loops.

 Let me use the FETCH FIRST option.
 As you can see, this is throwing an error.